chilleno/artist-dashboard/DEVELOPMENTLOG.md

 install the number ticker using the magicui mcp and implement it.

-check the duki.json to find best data to show as sales analytics in the 3 selected bento elements using the number ticker
+show salesData value from artist object in the 3 selected bento elements using the number ticker

 **Result:**
 - data shows as expected
 </pre>

 # 12 -